Federal Reserve Unit: Organisations

+On 14 August 2023, it was revealed that the FRU has been approved to acquire 10 riot dogs in early 2024 for purposes of anti-riot, crowd control, and preserving public order.
+It's also suggested the K9 Unit may be used for bomb threat and hostage crisis.
+However, it is unclear whether this plan has been materialised as of September 2025.

 Delegation

 Certain FRU divisions are under the command of the inspector-general of police (IGP) and require prior approval from the IGP to be deployed.

 Bases

 The Federal Reserve Unit bases are located in densely populated areas in the country.